dorahacksglobal/Hackathon-Playbook/usjoin.md

 ### **➔Become Our Staff**

 This is one of the most important roles for us and you will have the opportunity to shape the vision and mechanism of our DAO at a very early stage.
-Currently we have three open tracks and we are actively looking for people that would like to join and build our DAO together:) A breif introduction can be reached as below and please join [this telegram group][tele] for more details.
+Currently we have three open tracks and we are actively looking for people that would like to join and build our DAO together:) A breif introduction can be reached as below and please join ✉️[this telegram group][tele]✉️ for more details.

 - **Hackathon Playbook**
 	- Content Seeker